aridjayarecipes/cutesrecipes.web.app/content/post/2127-easiest-way-to-prepare-award-winning-starfruit-pickle.md

 1. Make ready 2 tbsp oil

-Star fruit or Carambola sweet and spicy pickle also known as karmalache goad mel is a traditional Goan recipe.
-"Starfruit" redirects here.
+Star fruit or Carambola sweet and spicy pickle also known as karmalache goad mel is a traditional Goan recipe. &#34;Starfruit&#34; redirects here.
 In Australia, they may be cooked as a vegetable, pickled, or made into jams.
 Star fruit or carambola is cooked with jaggery and spices to make this chutney.
 Chips Recipe Delicious Chips Food Starfruit Foodie Recipes Healthy Snacks Star Fruit Recipes.

 <!--inarticleads2-->